jtmelton/appsensor/analysis-engines/appsensor-analysis-rules/README.md

 ![Reference Implementation Sensor Diagram](images/sensor-diagram_failed-login.png)

-The rules based implemention, on the other hands, combines multiple Detection Points with logical operators.
+The rules based implemention, however, combines multiple Detection Points with logical operators.
 For example, you could make a Rule that generates an Attack when both Detection Point 1 AND Detection Point 2 are triggered.
 The rules implementation supports boolean operators AND and OR, as well as a temporal operator THEN.
 This allows for complex combinations such as Detection Point 1 AND Detection Point 2 OR Detection Point 3 Then Detection Point 4.

 ![Rule Implementation Sensor Diagram](images/sensor-diagram_failed-loginANDforgot-passwordTHENreset-password.png)